namvnngu/mini-c/prime_sieve/README.md

 # Prime Sieve

-A simple terminal program to find prime numbers.
+A simple terminal program finds prime numbers.

 <sup>There are 168 prime numbers up to the number 1000.</sup>